juanviz/AwsScripts/README.md

+maintainer       "Juan Vicente Herrera"

+maintainer_email "juan.vicente.herrera@gmail.com"

+license          "GPL"

 AwsScripts
 ==========

  Scripts to ease the way to execute some common and frequent operations related to your AWS services

- author: Juan Vicente Herrera

- juanvicenteherrera.eu

 ec2-instances.py
 ==========